STXT - Semantic Text

 8.2 Compatibility with children

-A conforming validator MUST apply these rules:
+A conforming implementation MUST apply these rules:

-A template validator:
+A template implementation:

 9. ENUM and value list